sjzd123456/ItemMagnetPlus/README.md

 ### About the config:
 * Buff decides if it gives you a corresponding buff icon to show the status of the magnet
+* OnlyWhenHeld decides if the magnet works only when held (buff icon, if enabled, will still show even if not held)
 * Filter decides what to ignore when using the magnet (only hearts, mana stars and coins supported for now)
 * Range starts from 10, but can be as big as you want
 * If you increase Vel or Acc too much from those recommended above, items might get "stuck" on you until you deactivate it again